Maktab al-Khidamat: Afghanistan operations

+Bin Laden and Azzam also differed over the use of MaK's militant force following the Soviet withdrawal.
+Bin Laden, alongside the Egyptian Islamic Jihad (EIJ) terrorist group led by Ayman al-Zawahiri, agreed with Azzam that MaK should be used to defend any oppressed Muslims around the world.
+However, Azzam wanted to use the organization to help install an Islamic government in Afghanistan without a fitna—in this case, meaning an Islamic civil war.
+The other side wanted MaK to wage global jihad that would overthrow governments in Muslim-majority countries that they deemed un-Islamic.
+Bin Laden publicly urged MaK's soldiers to wage jihad through terrorism; Azzam issued a fatwa condemning this approach, saying Islamic law condemns the killing of women and children.

+In Pakistan on 24 November, Azzam and his two sons began a trip to their local mosque for evening prayers, when all three were killed by the detonations of three land mines.
+Suspects include bin Laden, al-Zawahiri, competing Afghan militia leaders, the ISI, the CIA, the Israeli Mossad, Iranian intelligence, and the Afghan KhAD.< With Azzam's death, bin Laden assumed full control of MaK, which became absorbed into his organization al-Qaeda.
+The organization had been formed in 1988, perhaps on 11 August.

-Connections in the United States
+United States operations

-MAK established recruitment and fundraising offices in multiple Western countries, the United States being one of their main fund-raising destinations.
-On his fundraising tours Abdullah Azzam visited the mosques of "Brooklyn, St. Louis, Kansas City, Seattle, Sacramento, Los Angeles, and San Diego – altogether there were 33 cities in America that opened branches of bin Laden and Azzam's organization, the Services Bureau, in order to support the jihad."
+MaK established recruitment and fundraising offices in multiple Western countries, the U.S. being one of their main fund-raising destinations.
+On fundraising tours, Azzam visited the mosques of "Brooklyn, St. Louis, Kansas City, Seattle, Sacramento, Los Angeles, and San Diego – altogether there were 33 cities in America that opened branches of [MaK] in order to support the jihad."

-Most MAK financiers and support networks fronting as charitable NGOs were shut down and designated shortly following the September 11 attacks and the subsequent signing of the Patriot Act.
+Most MaK financiers and support networks fronting as charitable NGOs were shut down and designated shortly following the September 11 attacks and the subsequent signing of the Patriot Act.

 Al Kifah Refugee Center

 The first offices in the United States were established within the Al Kifah Refugee Center in Brooklyn, and at the Islamic Center in Tucson, Arizona.

-The Al Kifah Refugee Centre in Brooklyn, New York, established in the mid-to-late 1980s, was originally operated by Mustafa Shalabi, a close associate of MAK's co-founder Abdullah Azzam.
-Al Kifah was originally established to aid the Mujahideen cause in Afghanistan, and garner both support and funding to fight the invading Soviets.
+The center in Brooklyn was established in the mid-to-late 1980s, was originally operated by Mustafa Shalabi, a close associate of MaK's co-founder Abdullah Azzam.
+Al Kifah was originally established to aid the Afghan mujahideen, and garner both support and funding to fight the invading Soviets.
 By 1988, Shalabi had set up with two chief aids inside the Al-Farooq Mosque, one of whom, Mahmud Abouhalima, would later be arrested for the 1993 World Trade Center bombing in New York.